 trauma.

-Those can be contraindications to placing the implant in the first place.
-Your dentist will make a thorough examination prior to the procedure to make sure it won’t be a problem.
-That’s why rejection is not a common motive to removing an implant.
+Those can be contraindications to implant placement in the first place.
+Your dentist will perform a thorough examination before the procedure to ensure it will not be a problem.
+That is why rejection is not a common motive for removing an implant.

 How to remove dental implants?

-What the dental implant removal procedure looks like depends on how long it has been in your mouth.
+The dental implant removal procedure depends on how long it has been in your mouth.
 The goal is to remove the failed implant while extracting as little bone as possible.
 The methods differ according to whether the failure is considered early or late.

 Early failure